-Writing a resume when you don’t have any work experience can be daunting.
-How are you supposed to fill a blank page if you’ve never had a job to begin with?
+Knowing how to write a resume when you don’t have any work experience can be confusing and even frustrating.
+How are you supposed to fill a whole page if you’ve never had a job to begin with?
 Luckily, not all hope is lost — even if you’ve never stepped foot in an office or had an official manager.

 So, how do you write a resume with no work experience?
 Here’s a step-by-step guide that will showcase your skills and wow employers with your potential.

-Writing a Resume for a Job With No Experience
+How to Write a Resume With No Experience

 1. Pull From the Job Description

-Before you even pull up your Word document, resume template, or whatever program you’re using to write your resume, look at the job description.
+Before you even pull up your Google doc, resume template, or whatever program you’re using to write your resume, look at the job description.
 You’ll want to focus on three things:

 - Relevant experience the employer’s looking for